CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseDependency.md

 ```

 ### -Name
-The string field to hold the key name
+The string field to hold the key name.

 ```yaml
 Type: string